rootwork/hugo-module-gallery-grid/README.md

 ```

 This will create an image gallery using the default options (see below).
 Note
-the YAML-like syntax of the items: Linebreaks and spacing is important.
+the YAML-like syntax of the items: Linebreaks and spacing are important, as is
+the initial hyphen at the beginning of each item.

 The first line of each item is the path to the file.
 The second line is the
-`alt` text, and is required.
+image `alt` text, and is required.
 The third line is the image caption, and is
 optional; in the example above, the first and third items have captions while
-the second does not.
+the second item does not.

 ### Settings